 of a stream if the relevant argument is not

-(see the call templates above).
+(see the call templates Again, the allowed values are

 The value of separate-streams only matters when